Prag8855/aab/content/guides/german-health-insurance.md

 ## Private health insurance

-13% of Germans have [private health insurance](/glossary/private%20Krankenversicherung).[^2] You can get private health insurance if...
+You can choose private health insurance if...

-- You are an employee and earn more than €{{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}} per year[^3]
+- You are an employee, and you earn more than €{{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}} per year[^3]
 - or you are self-employed
 - or you are a student
 - or you have a [minijob](/glossary/Minijob)
 - or you earn less than €{{GKV_FAMILIENVERSICHERUNG_MAX_INCOME|cur}} per month
 - or you are a civil servant (*Beamter*)[^31]

 Everyone else must choose [public health insurance](#public-health-insurance).
+Only 13% of Germans have private health insurance.[^2]

 ### Cost of private health insurance

 Use my [health insurance recommendation tool](#your-options) to get a price estimate.

-If you are a young, healthy employee, private health insurance costs around €300 per month.[^62]{{ fail_on('2026-02-01')}} As a 32-year-old freelancer, I pay €600 per month.
-Some insurers have discounts for students.
+A healthy 30-year-old employee pays around €250 per month.[^62] I am self-employed, I have a pre-existing health condition, and I pay €600 per month.
+Students pay around €130 per month.[^36]{{ fail_on('2026-02-01')}}

 The cost depends on 4 factors:

 - **Your age when you join**
     Younger people pay less.
-The insurer saves a part of your payments for old age.
+Your insurer saves a part of your payments for old age.
 If you join when you are young, you pay less when you are old.
-If you plan to leave Germany after a few years, you can also get health insurance without old age provisions.
+If you plan to leave Germany after a few years, you can get insurance without old age provisions.
 It's around 50% cheaper.
 - **Your health condition when you join**
     If you have no health insurance history, you must get a health check at the doctor.[^44] If you have pre-existing health problems, insurers reject you or charge more.[^9] After you join, your health does not affect the price, even if you get really sick.
 - **The coverage you choose**
     You can get the best coverage or the lowest price.
 You must pay more to cover your spouse and children.
 - **Your [deductible](/glossary/Selbstbeteiligung)**
-    If you choose a high [deductible](/glossary/Selbstbeteiligung) (around €1200), your health insurance is cheaper.
+    If you choose a high [deductible](/glossary/Selbstbeteiligung) (€1200 per year), your health insurance is cheaper.
 When you get sick, you must pay out of pocket for most of your healthcare.
-You also get a yearly discount if you don't use your health insurance.[^17] I get around €600 back every year.{{ fail_on('2027-02-01')}}
+You also get a yearly discount if you don't use your health insurance.[^17] I get around €650 back every year.{{ fail_on('2027-02-01')}}

 Your employer pays half of your health insurance.
 If you are self-employed or a student, you pay the full price yourself.[^18] You pay for your health insurance every month by [bank transfer](/glossary/SEPA-Überweisung).[^8]